Annobonese Creole

-The attitude in the country towards this language is positive.
-It is taught in special courses in the capital of Equatorial Guinea, Malabo.
+The attitude in Equatorial Guinea towards this language is positive.
+It is taught in special courses in the capital city of Malabo.

-Origins
+History

+Annobonese originated sometime during the 16th century as an offshoot of Forro Creole, while this stage of Annobonese is unattested remaining linguistic traces show this.
 The creole language was spoken originally by the descendants of intermixing between Portuguese men and African women slaves imported from other places, especially from São Tomé and Angola, and therefore descends from Portuguese and Forro, the creole of the freed slaves of São Tomé.
 The government of Equatorial Guinea financed an Instituto Internacional da Língua Portuguesa (IILP) sociolinguistic study in Annobón, which noticed strong links with the Portuguese creole populations in São Tomé and Príncipe, Cape Verde and Guinea-Bissau.